holdenlee/blog/posts/writing/readercon_2019.md

 It's especially a great experience for an aspiring writer, because you get to connect with the community as well as leave with tools to get better, ideas to pursue, and books to read.
 Coming back from Readercon I feel newly motivated to write.

 I've found everyone really friendly, passionate, and dedicated to their work.
 I got to talk to Neil Clarke, editor of [Clarkesworld magazine](http://clarkesworldmagazine.com/), who was editor of the magazine for 13 years (while having a day job for the first 11 years) and goes through 1100 submissions a month; and Jeanne Cavelos, who went from astrophysicist to writer and spends a lot of time teaching writers through the [Odyssey writing workshops](http://www.odysseyworkshop.org/).
 I always imagined editors as hostile people in my head, but the opposite was true: they wouldn't spend so much time on their job if they didn't love their work, and they wanted to see writers succeed.
 Being rejected was an universal experience that people celebrated: authors talked about having a thousand rejection letters; editors expressed their delight at having someone succeed on the seventy-something try.
-Another universal was having to find the time and energy to write while having a job - whether it's one that they're equally invested in (I was cheered to see quite a few scientists!), a job just to get money, or a job they would like to escape.
-A lot of people talk about having been mentored in their career, so that they *have* to pass it on.
+Another universal was having to find the time and energy to write while having a job - whether it's one that they're equally invested in (I was cheered to see quite a few scientists!), a job just to make a living, or a job they would like to escape.
+Many people talked about having been mentored in their career, and feeling compelled to pass it on.
 There was an acknowledgement of the difficulty of making it, as well as an infectious determination to persevere.[^f1]

 [^f1]: I feel like this is how any professional community - of experts and aspirants - should be, and yet I've hardly found it anywhere else.
 Perhaps it's because there are so many roads leading away from science fiction and fantasy that the people who are here really love it (it's not a good way to get money; it's not a good way to get conventional respect - it's not as respected as literary fiction; for example, several people mentioned being nudged away from genre fiction in college and finding their way back). <!--I think the academic community has a lot to learn from this!-->